-No alarm sounded to warn the 126 men on board about what was going to happen — because they had turned it off.
+No alarm sounded to warn the 126 men on board about what would happen—because they had turned it off.
 They’d been frustrated with a malfunctioning safety system that would freeze up and set off false alarms and, instead of fixing it, just shut the whole alarm system down.

 It had been off for more than a year by the time the explosion happened, but it was hardly the only failsafe they had.
-They had another device that should have shut down the drill as soon as gas levels became dangerous — but that one had been shut off for 5 years.
+They had another device that should have shut down the drill as soon as gas levels became dangerous— but that one had been shut off for five years.

-Nobody knew, though, because the crew had been putting in fake data to cover up their work.
-And so, ironically, on the day it exploded, BP executives visited the rig to celebrate 7 years without a single safety incident.
+However, nobody knew because the crew had been putting in fake data to cover up their work.
+And so, ironically, on the day it exploded, BP executives visited the rig to celebrate seven years without a single safety incident.

 After a speech on the importance of safety, the BP executives order the rig’s chief mechanic to switch the heavy mud they were using to keep the well’s pressure down with seawater to speed up the process.
 And two hours after they left, their order caused a build-up of pressure that would ignite the rig in flames.

-4.9 million barrels of oil seeped into the ocean before the well could be plugged – and we’ve yet to clean it all.
+Approximately 4.9 million barrels of oil seeped into the ocean before the well could be plugged—and we’ve yet to clean it all.

 9 2011—The Death Of Osama Bin Laden